 Please read this in conjunction with our 'sports' page!

-The 'Sports Premium' for schools was introduced in 2013, with the Government announcing in February 2014 that Sports Premium Funding will be extended to 2020.
+The 'Sports Premium' for schools was introduced in 2013, and has been extended annually by the Department for Education (DfE).
 This year, our Sports Premium will be used towards:

 Through the East Shropshire Sports Partnership, Highley Primary School will take part in the competitions during the academic year: